Parsa-Sedigh/nasser-network/notes/section-03-Internet-Protocol-(IP).md

 ```

 # 13. Routing Example
+Router is layer 3.
+They route packets to different networks(including the internet).

 NOTE: When all machines in a network power up, they all send a msg with their MAC addr to switch.

 NOTE: The hosts know the ip of router by using the DHCP protocol, but the mac addr of router is not known.
 Host will get the mac addr using